Gaussian

 Q: Memory alocation in program Gaussian version G03.E01 does not work.
 What should I do?

-A: If you get a warning: “buffer allocation failed in ntrext1.” just after running the program, use as work directory $SCRATCHDIR instead of $HOME (there is an error in the new version, that occurs according type of file system)
+A: If you get a warning: “buffer allocation failed in ntrext1.” just after running the program, use as work directory $SCRATCHDIR instead of $HOME (there is an error in the new version that occurs according to type of file system)

 Q: Which settings are necessary for Linda version?